Daruuu/AlgoDS-Java/src/main/java/com/daruuu/HackerRank/Algorithms/averybigsum02/subject.md

-n this challenge, you need to calculate and print the sum of elements in an array, considering that some integers may be very large.
+In this challenge, you need to calculate and print the sum of elements in an array, considering that some integers may be very large.

 Function Description